-Foreign currency translation and operations: Effective October 1, 2009, the Company determined that there were significant changes in facts and circumstances, triggering an evaluation of its subsidiaries' functional currency.
+Foreign currency translation and operations Effective October 1, 2009, the Company determined that there were significant changes in facts and circumstances, triggering an evaluation of its subsidiaries' functional currency.
 The evaluation indicated that the U.S. dollar is the currency with the most significant influence upon the subsidiaries.
 Because all of the U.K. subsidiary's future sales and cash flows would be denominated in U.S. dollars following the October 2009 cessation of production of the Company's first-generation product, FC1, the U.K. subsidiary adopted the U.S. dollar as its functional currency effective October 1, 2009.
 As the Malaysia subsidiary is a direct and integral component of the U.K. parent's operations, it, too, adopted the U.S. dollar as its functional currency as of October 1, 2009.
 The consistent use of the U.S. dollar as the functional currency across the Company reduces its foreign currency risk and stabilizes its operating results.
-The cumulative foreign currency translation loss included in accumulated other comprehensive loss was \$581,519 as of March 31, 2018 and September 30, 2017.
-Assets located outside of the U.S. totaled approximately \$5,300,000 and \$5,600,000 at March 31, 2018 and September 30, 2017, respectively.
+The cumulative foreign currency translation loss included in accumulated other comprehensive loss was \$0.6 million as of December 31, 2018 and September 30, 2018.
+Assets located outside of the U.S. totaled approximately \$4.6 million and \$5.2 million at December 31, 2018 and September 30, 2018, respectively.

 Other comprehensive loss: Accounting principles generally require that recognized revenue, expenses, gains and losses be included in net loss.
-Although certain changes in assets and liabilities, such as foreign currency translation adjustments, are reported as a separate component of the equity section of the accompanying condensed consolidated balance sheets, these items, along with net loss, are components of other comprehensive loss.
+Although certain changes in assets and liabilities, such as foreign currency translation adjustments, are reported as a separate component of the equity section of the accompanying unaudited condensed consolidated balance sheets, these items, along with net loss, are components of other comprehensive loss.

 The U.S. parent company and its U.K. subsidiary routinely purchase inventory produced by its Malaysia subsidiary for sale to their respective customers.
 These intercompany trade accounts are eliminated in consolidation.
 The Company's policy and intent is to settle the intercompany trade account on a current basis.
 Since the U.K. and Malaysia subsidiaries adopted the U.S. dollar as their functional currencies effective October 1, 2009, no foreign currency gains or losses from intercompany trade are recognized.
-In the three and six months ended March 31, 2018 and 2017, comprehensive loss is equivalent to the reported net loss.
+For the three months ended December 31, 2018 and 2017, comprehensive loss is equivalent to the reported net loss.